larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the administrators (if there are any) of those fora.
+The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat channels or other collaborative tools used to conduct public IETF work.
+They do so in coordination with the administrators (if there are any) of those fora.
 Participants
 should contact both fora administrators and the moderator team when they